-4 In Fabricius, Cod.
-Apocr.
-Novi Test., p.
-952, and in his Cod.
-Pseudepig.
-Vet.
-Test., standing † when the months come how on the sixth of Tûbâ, i.e. Ter, which is the first month amongst the Franks: 2.
+CHAPTER LXVIII.
+1. Now Christians complete in faith do not receive any other rule than that ordained for them in accordance with the statement of Ezra the prophet, 89 the illuminator of |52 understanding + when the months come how on the sixth of Tuba, i.e. Ter, which is the first month amongst the Franks: 2.
 When the beginning of the month coincides with the first or second or third unto the end of the seven days. + 3.
-And they observe moreover the commencement of their months in seeking to know whether it will be lucky or unlucky.
+And they observe moreover the commencement of their months in seeking to know whether it will he lucky or unlucky.
 4. And Socrates the sage and philosopher (and) astronomer established this custom in Rome.
 5. And Socrates the ordainer and establisher of the practice had altered among the pagans the writings of Ezra the prophet and saint.
 He was deceived and he deceived those who read his book by his evil device.

 CHAPTER LXIX.
-1. And after the death of the emperor Augustus, his son Tiberius became emperor, who had brought Cappadocia into subjection to Rome after the death of Archelaus the governor of Cappadocia.
-2. And he built also a city in the province of Thrace and named it Tiberia.1 And in the days of Tiberius Caesar our Lord Jesus Christ was crucified in Jerusalem.
+1. And after the death of the emperor Augustus, his son Tiberius became emperor, who had brought Cappadocia into siibjection to Rome after the death of Archelaus the governor of Cappadocia.
+2. And he built also a city in the province of Thrace and named it Tiberia.
+90 And in the days of Tiberius Caesar our Lord Jesus Christ was crucified in Jerusalem.

 CHAPTER LXX.
 1. And, after the death of Claudius, the abominable Nero became emperor in Rome.
 Now he was a pagan and an idolater.
 2. And to his other vices he added the vice of sodomy, and he married as though he were a woman.
 And when the Romans heard of this detestable deed, they could no longer endure him.
-3. And the idolatrous priests particularly inveighed against him, and the senators elders of the people) deposed him from the throne2 and took counsel in common to put him to death.
+3. And the idolatrous priests particularly inveighed against him, and the senators elders of the people) deposed him from the throne 91 and took counsel in common to put him to death.
 And when this impure wretch was informed of the purpose of the senators, he quitted his residence and hid himself.
 But he was not able to escape the mighty and powerful hand of God.
 4. For when he fell into this disquietude of heart, owing to the debauchery which he had practised as a woman, owing to this cause (I repeat) his belly grew distended and became like that of a pregnant woman.
 5. And he was greatly afflicted by the multitude of his loathsome pains.
 And therefore he ordered the wise men to visit him in the place where he was (hidden), and to administer remedies.
-6. And p.
-1162, notices of this work of Ezra on the unlucky days of the twelve months will be found.
-See also Zotenberg in loc.
+6. And |53 when the wise men came to him thinking that he was with child they opened his belly in order to deliver it.
+And he died by this evil death.